dervish77/RetroComp/README.md

     * RetroComp boot monitor **shall** support ability to read all system memory, and write to volatile system memory.
     * RetroComp boot monitor **shall** support ability to load user programs into memory.
     * RetroComp boot monitor **shall** support ability to execute user programs.
+    * RetroComp boot monitor *should* support ability to perform module discovery on startup.
   * RetroComp SW **shall** include BASIC interpreter software to allow for minimal programmability of the system.
     * RetroComp BASIC **shall** include support for integer and string variables.
     * RetroComp BASIC *should* include support for floating point variables.